 (b) The commission may assist electric service providers in developing the notice.
 The commission may suggest inclusion of additional information it deems necessary for the consumer protection purposes of this section.
-On at least a semiannual basis, electric service providers shall provide the commission with a copy of the form of notice included in standard service plans made available to residential and small commercial customers as described in subdivision (a) of Section 392.1. customers.
+On at least a semiannual basis, electric service providers shall provide the commission with a copy of the form of notice included in standard service plans made available to residential and small commercial customers.

-(c) Any An electric service provider offering electric services who declines to provide those services to a consumer shall, upon request of the consumer, disclose to that consumer the reason for the denial in writing within 30 days.
-At the time service is denied, the electric service provider shall disclose to the consumer his or her the right to make this request.
-Consumers A consumer shall have at least 30 days from the date service is denied to make the request.
+(c) An electric service provider offering electric services who declines to provide those services to a consumer shall, upon request of the consumer, disclose to that consumer the reason for the denial in writing within 30 days.
+At the time service is denied, the electric service provider shall disclose to the consumer the right to make this request.
+A consumer shall have at least 30 days from the date service is denied to make the request.

 SEC.
-4.

-Chapter 4.7 (commencing with Section 980) is added to Part 1 of Division 1 of the Public Utilities Code, to read:
+4. Chapter 4.7 (commencing with Section 980) is added to Part 1 of Division 1 of the Public Utilities Code, to read:

-CHAPTER 4.7.
-Core Transport Agent 980.
+Chapter 4.7.
+Core Transport Agent

-As used in this chapter, the following terms mean the following:
+980. As used in this chapter, the following terms mean the following: